ENCODE-DCC/atac-seq-pipeline/README.md

 ## Running a pipeline on DNAnexus

-You can also run our pipeline on DNAnexus without using Caper or Cromwell.
+You can also run this pipeline on DNAnexus without using Caper or Cromwell.
 There are two ways to build a workflow on DNAnexus based on our WDL.

 1) [dxWDL CLI](docs/tutorial_dx_cli.md)
 2) [DNAnexus Web UI](docs/tutorial_dx_web.md)

 ## Input JSON file

-An input JSON file includes all genomic data files, input parameters and metadata for running pipelines.
-Always use absolute paths in an input JSON.
+An input JSON file specifies all the input parameters and files that are necessary for successfully running this pipeline.
+This includes a specification of the path to the genome reference files and the raw data fastq file.
+Please make sure to specify absolute paths rather than relative paths in your input JSON files.

 [Input JSON file specification](docs/input.md)